 What we Believe

 As Baptists, we affirm that each believer has freedom and responsibility before God to seek the truth.
 We know that there are many points of belief and practice on which we may differ.
-However, the following statement of faith summarizes our core non-negotiable beliefs as a church family.
+However, the following statement of faith summarizes our core shared convictions.

 We accept the Scriptures as our only authority in matters of faith and practice and our understanding of the Bible leads us inexorably to believe: